 Massachusetts current mortgage rates

-For May 2020, the average 30-year fixed current mortgage rate in Massachusetts for a 30-year fixed loan is 3.61%.
-The average refinance rate in Massachusetts is slightly higher, at 3.64%.
+For September 2020, the average 30-year fixed current mortgage rate in Massachusetts for a 30-year fixed loan is 3.61%.
+The average refinance rate in Massachusetts is slightly lower, at 3.01%.
 The average 15-year fixed mortgage rate comes in at 3.13%.
 If you’re looking for an adjustable-rate mortgage (ARM) option, the 5/1 ARM rate is 3.31%.
 Lastly, if you’re considering a 30-year fixed jumbo loan (a loan exceeding the current federal loan limit), the current rate is 3.86%.

 Overall, the current mortgage and refinances rates Massachusetts homeowners experience are trending down.
 When you compare the prices versus the week prior, all have decreased.
-This follows a similar pattern with national mortgage rates, where rates have fallen over the last two months.
+This follows a similar pattern with national mortgage rates, where rates hit a record low in July.

 Most and least expensive places to live in Massachusetts